Einstein-\AE ther Gravity in the light of Event Horizon Telescope Observations of M87*: Introduction

 The dark area over a brighter background in the center of the image is termed the \emph{``BH's shadow''}, and it is predicted by general relativity as the null geodesics in the strong gravity area \cite{Cunha:2018acu,Chandra}.
 Generally speaking, photons follow several paths depending on their angular momentum: large, small, and critical.
 The first sets of photons coming from infinity will be bounded back to infinity by the gravitational potential of the BH.
 The second sets of photons will fall into the BH, which results in a dark area for the distant observer.
 However, the third sets, namely the photons with critical angular momentum, will swirl around the BH one ring by one ring which makes the unstable boundary of the shadow.
 This is the same as the shining halo observed in EHT image, which is expected to be comprised of photons from the hot, radiating gas that surrounds the BH, whose paths have been bent around the BH before arriving at the telescopes.
 Although close to the BH shadow the strong gravitational lensing may be quite obvious, however, it is expected that the shadows are far more easily to be observed, since unlike one-dimensional lensing images the BH shadows are two-dimensional dark regions.

 Extracting the information saved in the shadow image released by EHT, which due to the new imaging techniques enjoys ultra-high angular resolution, conducts us to understand in a more transparent way significant issues such as the matter accretion process and BH jets.
+It also able to shed light on various metric theories of gravity \cite{Younsi:2016azx,Mizuno:2018lxz,DeFalco:2021klh}.
 Hence, after the EHT announcement, a large amount of research has been devoted in calculating the shadows of a vast class of BH solutions \cite{Shaikh:2019fpu}-\cite{Ghosh:2020spb} and the confrontation with the extracted information from EHT BH shadow image of M87* \cite{Davoudiasl:2019nlo}-\cite{Saurabh:2020zqg}, investigating fundamental physics issues too \cite{Bambi:2019tjh}-\cite{Psaltis:2020lvx}.
 Additionally, one can also examine the BH shadow in the interplay with other related concepts, such as quasinormal modes, deflection of light, quasiperiodic oscillations, etc \cite{Jusufi:2019ltj}-\cite{Ghasemi-Nodehi:2020oiz}.
+Moreover, some BH shadow studies, in the light of employing general relativistic (GR) magnetohydrodynamic simulations of magnetized accretion flows onto BH, are able to provide a more solid knowledge, see e.g \cite{Mizuno:2018lxz,Olivares:2019dsc,White:2019wix,Nathanail:2020wap, Bronzwaer:2020vix,Cruz-Osorio:2021gnz}.

 Nevertheless, given that the shape and size of the shadow contains traces of the geometry vicinity of the BH, and similarly to the quasinormal modes approach, one can consider the shadow as a potential probe to investigate the BH structure within different gravitational theories.
 In particular, although general relativity is a well-behaved theory at low energy, infrared (IR), scales and has come out proudly from numerous tests, when high energy, ultra-violet (UV) effects are involved one might need gravitational extensions or modifications, namely theories that possess general relativity as a low-energy limit but in general having a richer structure.
 Hence, one expects advantages such as improvements of the singularity behavior, of renormalizability, or of cosmological phenomenology.